September 17

 Haglund’s Deformity May Contribute to Heel Pain

 “Pump bump,” or Haglund’s Deformity, refers to a protrusion of bone at the top to the heel bone in the back of the heel.
-It is known as a “pump bump” due to the theory that the aggravation of women high-heeled shoes constantly rubbing at the spot causes the bone to be more prominent.
+It is known as a “pump bump” due to the theory that the aggravation of women’s high-heeled shoes constantly rubbing at the spot causes the bone to be more prominent.
 As a result, inflammation between the bone and the Achilles tendon can develop a bursitis, inflammation of the sac that generally acts as a buffer between the bone and the Achilles tendon.
-Treatment includes rest, ice and avoidance of shoes that have a rigid backing.
+Treatment includes rest, ice, and avoidance of shoes that have a rigid backing.
 Again, in this scenario, stretching is the key to feeling better.
-A 1/4″ heel lift in the shoe can add the extra relief by taking the stress off the area at the top part of the shoe against the heel bone.
+A 1/4″ heel lift in the shoe can add extra relief by taking the stress off the area at the top part of the shoe against the heel bone.

 I hope that this blog offers another helpful educational topic in distinguishing the different types of heel pain.
 When you go to your doctor, specify the location of the heel pain helps your doctor in the diagnosis of your condition.
 In treating these conditions, the above discussion offers a brief outline to the regimen that may work for some people but not for all.
 When all fails, please contact us and we will get you back on your feet in no time.